Editor’s note: This post was updated April 6, 2021.

-Spring Break is just around the corner!
-Kids can’t wait to sleep in (fingers crossed), and parents are thrilled at the idea of not having to make lunches the night before school.
+During Spring Break, kids can’t wait to sleep in (fingers crossed), and parents are thrilled at the idea of not having to make lunches the night before school.
 With a whole week of child-time ahead, having plans in place will make for a stress-free, fun, and memorable break.

-While heading south to thaw out might be a plan for some, for many others, Spring Break will involve more local activities.
-And what’s more local than your own home?
+For the second year in a row, Spring Break will involve keeping it local and close to home.
 Think of it as your very own homemade Spring Break camp without the super-enthusiastic teen counsellors.

 Need ideas for home-based activities that don’t include a screen?
 While many of us would love to start the list with “cleaning bedrooms,” the following is probably a more fun (and realistic) list.